Alluxio/alluxio/docs/en/Security.md

 When authentication is enabled, a login user for the component (master, worker, or client) can be obtained by following steps:

 1. Login by configurable user.
-If property 'tachyon.security.login.username' is set by application, its value will be the login user.
+If property 'alluxio.security.login.username' is set by application, its value will be the login user.
 2. If its value is empty, login by OS account.